SHC-ASTRA/rover-Autonomy/README.md

 # Table of Contents
 1. Title
 2. Table of Requirements
-3. Requirments
+3. Software Requirments
    - ROS2 Humble
    - Colcon
    - OpenCV
+4. Hardware Requirements
-4. Recommended Programs
+5. Recommended Programs
-5. How to Use
+6. How to Use
-6. Common Problems
+7. Common Problems
-7. Author
+8. Author
-8. Maintainer
+9. Maintainer

-# Requirements
+# Software Requirements
 Before downloading anything, it is a good idea to make sure your system is up to date and that all software you are using is as well.
 If you are on Ubuntu/Debian, the following commands will do so.

 All commands in this document will be for Ubuntu.